 Enrolled students are also entitled to pastoral counseling for matters of personal or religious nature free of charge.
 Interested students should see the Pastoral Department for more information.

 College students are eligible to receive the health services as describe below.

-Students are strongly recommended to carry their own personal health insurance.
-Any expense that occurs from assessment or treatment not specifically covered under associate health services or Worker’s Compensation benefits as a result of a training-related exposure to communicable disease or injury will be at the student’s own expense.
+Students are required to carry their own personal health insurance.
+Health insurance is not provided to enrolled students.
 The College will not be liable for any general illness that occurs to a student as a result of clinical training.

 College students are covered under the general liability and medical malpractice coverage of Ascension Health only while acting in the authorized capacity and scope of students assigned to clinical sites within St. Vincent Health and only while acting in accordance to all established program and clinical site policies and procedures.

 While the College does not guarantee employment upon graduation, the College faculty assists students in finding employment opportunities relative to their training field.
 In addition to writing recommendation letters, College faculty also post position openings, and offer resume’ and interview writing tips.